MC42/hi-im.kim/writing/pmmm/akuma.md

 ---

-Madoka turned around to find Homura asleep, the girl seemingly resolute while asleep, her (cute) face unbothered by anything in her dreams.
+Madoka turned around to find Homura asleep, the girl seemingly resolute even in her dreams.
+She had guessed that she might find some respite, but no, apparently not.

 Madoka smiled sympathetically, the girl *did* seem tired.
-Even when she was elegant or confident (constantly),  she still seemed *so, so tired*.
+Even when she was confident or elegant (constantly),  she still seemed *so, so tired*.

 *Madoka.*